 Google Keep is a simple note-taking app.
 In Google Keep, you can have notes for different things, such as websites you want to visit, shopping lists, etc. If you are looking for a note-taking app with more functionality, consider the UpNote app.

 How to use Google Keep notes on the iPad?

-You need to have a gmail account to use Google Keep.
-You log into the app using your normal gmail credentials.
+You need to have a Gmail account to use Google Keep.
+You log into the app using your usual Gmail credentials.